EnigmaticaModpacks/Enigmatica2Expert/README.md

   *Example: ▦ Sieves can give you Stack/Second of ore.
 Got nerf.
 But new x7 ore processing line comes in.*

 - More gain - harder recipe, no matter if item is hidden under "only experts knows about it".
-  *Example: ⛏ Atomic Reconstructor*
+  *Example: ⛏ Atomic Disassembler got nerf*

-- Keep "Mine" part from game name "Minecraft" until endgame
+- Keep "Mine" part from name "Minecraft" until endgame
-  *Example: 🪐 New Ore diposits on planets*
+  *Example: 🪐 New Ore deposits on planets*

-- Replace vanilla-like armor and tools with Tinker's Variants.
+- Replace vanilla-like equipment with Tinker's Variants.
   *Example: 🛡️ Iron - Diamond armor was removed, recipes replaced*

 - Less crafting table recipes -> more new crafting ways.
-  *Example: 🔮 Inferium essence can be compressed in compressor*
+  *Example: 🔮 Mystical Agriculture Essence can be made in compressor*

 - No exploits, less cheeses.
-  *Example: 🍫 No more mob stripping farms for Terrasteel*
+  *Example: 🍫 No more mob stripping farms for easy Terrasteel*

 -----------------